 Check the call for proposals for specific requirements about Open Science and FAIR data management.

 Scroll down for the information you need for your RDM:

 - ZonMw’s policy and requirements for RDM and FAIR data

 - ZonMw’s procedures for RDM in 5 steps

 - Choosing a DMP template

-ZonMw’s procedures for RDMZonMw’s procedures for RDM
+ZonMw’s procedures for RDM in 5 steps

 Making a data management plan

-Making a data management plan (DMP) is obligatory in (most) of ZonMw’s research programmes.
+A data management plan (DMP) is obligatory in (most) of ZonMw’s research programmes.